ArghyaChatterjee/1st-project/README.md

 # Snake-Game-In-html
 This is a simple snake game running on local server.
 It's written in html.
-It's a reproduction of the work done in this video.
+You just need to have a browser(chrome is preferable), a text editor where you can edit the text (visual studio is preferable) and just go for it and have the courage to run the programme.
+That's all you need.
+Good luck & go for it.